For Out of the Heart Comes Evil Thoughts: Filming

 When the writers planned the storyline regarding Judy's infidelity, they envisioned a fight between BJ and a naked man.
 John Carcieri and Danny McBride wanted the scene to feel dynamic and explosive, and not "like the comedy version of a fight scene."
-Originally, actor Stephen Schneider would use a prosthethic penis, but he decided that it would be easier to be nude, saying "“We don't have a ton of these things as we get older.
+Originally, actor Stephen Schneider would use a prosthetic penis, but he decided that it would be easier to be nude, saying "“We don't have a ton of these things as we get older.
 When you're a little kid, it's like, can you go swim out to that and make it back?
 This was terrifying.
 That's why I knew I had to try to do it, to try to overcome that kind of fear.
 To me, comedically, it feels like the most authentic and the most funny if I’m really just putting myself out there.
 So I gave them the go-ahead on that, and then I just began to panic for six fucking straight months."

 The fight was filmed in a house in Charleston, South Carolina, with the crew adjusting to the house's layout in order to film the scene.
 It was also the final scene to be filmed for the season.
 Actor Tim Baltz explained, "It's really intense.
 We're both taking physical blows — and it's kind of cold out, and we both kind of ended up bleeding for it."